angarsky/diveintopython/learn/variables/dictionary/basic_operations.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/dictionary/basic-operations

 Dictionaries are a powerful and flexible data structure that allows you to store and manipulate key-value pairs.
 Let's review some common operations and methods you can perform on dictionaries in Python.

 ## Adding an Element to a Dictionary